Katxnaa/Katxnaa/README.md

 B.Tech Electronics and Communication,
 Im looking forwards to learn all kind of new things as we only got on life.

-- 🌱 I’m currently learning Electronics and Life
+- 🌱 I’m currently learning Electronics and Machine Learning
 - 👯 I’m looking to collaborate on Projects
 - 🤔 I’m looking for help with SQL
 - 💬 Ask me about Dinosaurs or Anything